 You should then determine what your current IELTS or IELTS equivalent level is.
-This is your pre-sessional entry level.
+This will let you determine your pre-sessional entry level.
 For each half point below your degree entry level, you do one of our pre-sessional courses.

 Sammy needs degree entry level 6.0 to do an Interior Design (BA) degree but is currently at 5.0.
-This will be his pre-sessional entry level and so, he will have to do the our last two pre-sessionals.
-If he passes in August he will exit at IELTS equivalent 6.0 and be able to start his degree.
+This will be his pre-sessional entry level and so, he will have to do our last two pre-sessionals, B+C. If he passes in August he will exit at IELTS equivalent 6.0 and be able to start his degree.

 Mona needs degree entry level 6.5 to do Education Studies (MA) but is currently 5.0, so this is her pre-sessional entry level.
 She will have to do all three of our 2021 pre-sessionals, increasing her level by 0.5 IELTS equivalent for each course.
 If she passes all three courses, in August she will exit at IELTS equivalent 6.5 and be able to start her degree.

-Note: When we do finalise 2021 course dates and fees, it may take up to 2 weeks to fully process your application.
+Note: It may take up to 2 weeks to fully process your application.
 Please therefore apply as early as possible to maximise the chance of starting your pre-sessional courses on time.

 View the Centre for English Language Learning (CELL) brochure.